FY2021 EPS Estimates for The Wendy’s Company (NASDAQ:WEN) Raised by Analyst

-The Wendy’s Company (NASDAQ:WEN) – Research analysts at Truist Securiti lifted their FY2021 earnings estimates for The Wendy’s in a note issued to investors on Wednesday, August 11th.
-Truist Securiti analyst J. Bartlett now expects that the restaurant operator will post earnings per share of $0.81 for the year, up from their previous estimate of $0.73.
-Truist Securiti also issued estimates for The Wendy’s’ Q2 2022 earnings at $0.27 EPS, Q3 2022 earnings at $0.27 EPS, Q4 2022 earnings at $0.24 EPS and FY2022 earnings at $0.98 EPS.
+The Wendy’s Company (NASDAQ:WEN) – Investment analysts at Oppenheimer upped their FY2021 earnings per share estimates for shares of The Wendy’s in a research report issued to clients and investors on Wednesday, August 18th.
+Oppenheimer analyst B. Bittner now expects that the restaurant operator will post earnings of $0.82 per share for the year, up from their prior forecast of $0.81.
+Oppenheimer currently has a “Outperform” rating and a $29.00 price target on the stock.
+Oppenheimer also issued estimates for The Wendy’s’ FY2022 earnings at $0.94 EPS.

-The Wendy’s (NASDAQ:WEN) last posted its earnings results on Wednesday, August 11th.
-The restaurant operator reported $0.27 EPS for the quarter, beating the consensus estimate of $0.18 by $0.09.
-The Wendy’s had a return on equity of 29.74% and a net margin of 8.09%.
+The Wendy’s (NASDAQ:WEN) last issued its quarterly earnings data on Tuesday, August 10th.
+The restaurant operator reported $0.27 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.18 by $0.09.
+The Wendy’s had a return on equity of 34.83% and a net margin of 9.87%.

-A number of large investors have recently made changes to their positions in the stock.
-Stratos Wealth Partners LTD. raised its position in The Wendy’s by 2.1% during the 1st quarter.
-Stratos Wealth Partners LTD. now owns 23,830 shares of the restaurant operator’s stock worth $483,000 after purchasing an additional 500 shares during the last quarter.
-Wedbush Securities Inc. raised its position in The Wendy’s by 3.7% during the 2nd quarter.
-Wedbush Securities Inc. now owns 14,601 shares of the restaurant operator’s stock worth $342,000 after purchasing an additional 518 shares during the last quarter.
-Thrivent Financial for Lutherans raised its position in The Wendy’s by 1.4% during the 1st quarter.
-Thrivent Financial for Lutherans now owns 47,606 shares of the restaurant operator’s stock worth $964,000 after purchasing an additional 672 shares during the last quarter.
-Mercer Global Advisors Inc. ADV raised its position in The Wendy’s by 2.9% during the 2nd quarter.
-Mercer Global Advisors Inc. ADV now owns 24,393 shares of the restaurant operator’s stock worth $571,000 after purchasing an additional 689 shares during the last quarter.
-Finally, TruWealth Advisors LLC raised its position in The Wendy’s by 8.6% during the 1st quarter.
-TruWealth Advisors LLC now owns 10,755 shares of the restaurant operator’s stock worth $218,000 after purchasing an additional 850 shares during the last quarter.
-72.28% of the stock is owned by institutional investors and hedge funds.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
+Investors of record on Wednesday, September 1st will be paid a $0.12 dividend.
+This is an increase from The Wendy’s’s previous quarterly dividend of $0.10.
+This represents a $0.48 annualized dividend and a yield of 2.02%.
+The ex-dividend date of this dividend is Tuesday, August 31st.
+The Wendy’s’s dividend payout ratio (DPR) is 70.18%.

-In related news, CFO Gunther Plosch sold 142,039 shares of the firm’s stock in a transaction on Tuesday, June 8th.
-The stock was sold at an average price of $27.29, for a total transaction of $3,876,244.31.
-Following the completion of the transaction, the chief financial officer now directly owns 115,281 shares of the company’s stock, valued at approximately $3,146,018.49.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Todd Allan Penegor sold 649,626 shares of the firm’s stock in a transaction on Tuesday, June 8th.
-The stock was sold at an average price of $26.72, for a total value of $17,358,006.72.
-Following the transaction, the chief executive officer now directly owns 1,258,191 shares of the company’s stock, valued at $33,618,863.52.
+In other The Wendy’s news, CEO Todd Allan Penegor sold 649,626 shares of the firm’s stock in a transaction that occurred on Tuesday, June 8th.
+The shares were sold at an average price of $26.72, for a total transaction of $17,358,006.72.
+Following the completion of the sale, the chief executive officer now directly owns 1,258,191 shares in the company, valued at $33,618,863.52.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Kurt A. Kane sold 153,886 shares of the firm’s stock in a transaction that occurred on Tuesday, June 8th.
+The stock was sold at an average price of $27.54, for a total transaction of $4,238,020.44.
+Following the sale, the insider now owns 256,038 shares of the company’s stock, valued at $7,051,286.52.
 The disclosure for this sale can be found here.
 Insiders sold a total of 945,551 shares of company stock valued at $25,472,271 over the last quarter.
-21.20% of the stock is owned by corporate insiders.
+21.20% of the stock is currently owned by company insiders.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
-Stockholders of record on Wednesday, September 1st will be paid a $0.12 dividend.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 2.03%.
-This is a boost from The Wendy’s’s previous quarterly dividend of $0.10.
-The ex-dividend date of this dividend is Tuesday, August 31st.
-The Wendy’s’s dividend payout ratio is presently 70.18%.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in WEN.
+Massachusetts Financial Services Co.
+MA raised its position in shares of The Wendy’s by 76.0% in the second quarter.
+Massachusetts Financial Services Co.
+MA now owns 8,707,941 shares of the restaurant operator’s stock valued at $203,940,000 after buying an additional 3,759,624 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its position in shares of The Wendy’s by 14,248.8% in the first quarter.
+BNP Paribas Arbitrage SA now owns 2,512,480 shares of the restaurant operator’s stock valued at $50,903,000 after buying an additional 2,494,970 shares in the last quarter.
+Renaissance Technologies LLC raised its position in shares of The Wendy’s by 273.0% in the first quarter.
+Renaissance Technologies LLC now owns 2,329,382 shares of the restaurant operator’s stock valued at $47,193,000 after buying an additional 1,704,900 shares in the last quarter.
+Geode Capital Management LLC raised its position in shares of The Wendy’s by 61.7% in the second quarter.
+Geode Capital Management LLC now owns 3,678,725 shares of the restaurant operator’s stock valued at $86,155,000 after buying an additional 1,403,423 shares in the last quarter.
+Finally, JPMorgan Chase & Co. raised its position in shares of The Wendy’s by 23.0% in the first quarter.
+JPMorgan Chase & Co. now owns 7,275,725 shares of the restaurant operator’s stock valued at $147,406,000 after buying an additional 1,359,943 shares in the last quarter.
+Institutional investors own 69.98% of the company’s stock.

 About The Wendy’s